 Consider these recent developments:

-Discover Financial Services and its competitor Visa each have ended its merchant agreements with selected “hate organizations,” based on lists provided by “concerned organizations.”
+Discover Financial Services and its competitor Visa in August 2017 ended merchant agreements with selected “hate organizations,” based on lists provided by “concerned organizations.”

 Starbucks CEO Howard Schultz, following President Trump’s “Muslim ban,” issued this companywide memo: “(W)e will neither stand by, nor stand silent, as the uncertainty around the new administration’s actions grow with each passing day.
 There are more than 65 million citizens of the world recognized as refugees by the United Nations, and we are developing plans to hire 10,000 of them over five years in the 75 countries around the world where Starbucks does business.”

-Facebook chairman-CEO Mark Zuckerberg, a vocal supporter of the sanctuary movement, unveiled a manifesto outlining plans to retool his company as a global issues advocate.
-He asked: “Are we building the world we want?”
+Facebook chairman-CEO Mark Zuckerberg, a vocal supporter of the sanctuary movement, unveiled a manifesto in February 2017 outlining plans to retool his company as a global issues advocate.
+He asked: “Are we building the world we all want?”

 So how did we get here?
 Why are some of our fastest-growing, largest and best-managed enterprises leading campaigns to dissolve America’s historical identity – and often the personal reputations of those who affirm it?
 Aren’t they acting against their own interests?
 Well…no.